Environment Variables

 allowFailure: $allow_fail

-# Script will error but allowFailure is true, so task is considered successful
+# Script execution will error, but allowFailure is true, task is considered successful

 main: